 31 Jul 1805 Sent to England to be refitted.

-24 Feb 1808 the squadron under Lord Collingwood sailed from Syracuse for Palermo.
+24 Feb 1808 the squadron under Lord Collingwood departed from Syracuse for Palermo.
 2 Mar was joined by V.-adm Thornborough and R.-adm Strachan off the island of Maritimo.
-6 Mar received news that the French fleet had been at sea for a month and sailed in a search, which continued for a week or two after the French fleet had returned to Toulon on 10 Apr.
-Leaving Vice-admiral Thornborough with a sufficient force to blockade Toulon, Lord Collingwood sailed for Gibraltar and Cadiz, to contribute his aid to the cause of the Spanish patriots.
+6 Mar received news that the French fleet had been at sea for a month and departed in a search, which continued for a week or two after the French fleet had returned to Toulon on 10 Apr.
+Leaving Vice-admiral Thornborough with a sufficient force to blockade Toulon, Lord Collingwood departed for Gibraltar and Cadiz, to contribute his aid to the cause of the Spanish patriots.

-Plymouth Dock 23 Dec 1811 Moved from Hamoaze to Cawsand Bay and expected to sail soon.
+23 Dec 1811 moved from Hamoaze to Cawsand Bay and expected to sail soon.

-Plymouth 8 Jan 1812 Arrived from Portsmouth, now in Cawsand Bay ; will sail this week for the Mediterranean.
+8 Jan 1812 from Portsmouth, now in Cawsand Bay ; will sail this week for the Mediterranean.

-Plymouth 9 Jan 1812 Sailed for the Mediterranean.
+9 Jan 1812 departed Plymouth for the Mediterranean.

 28 May 1812 Repulse, Centaur, Malta, and Kent, a part of the in-shore squadron off Toulon.